 When one has to make decisions, a potential loss always outweighs a potential reward in the equation.

 Seemingly this gains an evolutionary advantage, but this can also be a cause of irrational behavior of the modern man.

 Sunk costs #1: Monetary investments

-The text-book scenario is: after the purchase of two tickets for two different events you find out that these events take place on the same day, and a refund of the money is not possible.
+The text-book scenario is: after purchasing two tickets for two different events you find out that these events take place on the same day, and a refund of the money is not possible.

-Subsequently most likely is that you will attend the more expensive event (because the decision in the present moment is emotionally affected by the amount of money you’ve lost), though it is not necessarily that one which promises the better entertainment.
+Most likely is that you will now attend the more expensive event (because the decision in the present moment is emotionally affected by the amount of money you’ve lost), though it is not necessarily that one which promises the better entertainment.

 Nothing can reverse the fact that your money is sunk.
 So whatever option you will choose – you won’t get it back.

 Sunk costs are not necessarily represented solely by money.